 - Bachelor of Applied Science in Transportation, Logistics, and Supply Chain Management.

-The apllied bachelor degree is awarded for completion of at least 90 credits of appropriate 300 and 400 level coursework.
+The applied bachelor degree is awarded for completion of at least 90 credits, including at least 60 credits of 300 and 400 level coursework.
 An Applied Associate degree (AAS or AAS-T), Direct Transfer Associate Degree (DTA), or equivalent from a regionally accredited institution in a related field with the required distribution of general education coursework in written communication, quantitative reasoning, social science, and humanities is a prerequisite for program admission.
 Other program admission requirements can be found at LWTech.edu/bachelors.

 A minimum passing numeric grade (2.0 or higher) in each upper division course that receives a numeric grade and a cumulative average of 2.0 in all upper division courses are required for the applied bachelor degree.

 Major Related Programs (Transfer Degrees)